zikunye2/cold_start_to_improve_market_thickness_simulation/README.md

 <a id='general-info-emp'></a>
 ## General Info
 This empirical part contains the code (as Jupyter Notebooks) and data inputs to produce all figures, tables, and results in [Ye et al. (2022)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3702786).
-To protect the sensitive data from our industry collaborator, the files provided in this section contain synthetic data only.
+To protect the sensitive data from our industry collaborator, the files provided in the Empirical Analysis section contain synthetic data only.

 <a id='files-emp'></a>